 Are you trying to find a more affordable alternative to your business’s existing health plan?
 As the price of health insurance continues to rise, association health plans offer small business owners the opportunity to provide their employees with quality healthcare benefits at discounted premiums.
 So, what does a small business need to do in order to qualify for one of these plans?
-In episode #142, Gene Marks and Elizabeth Larkin explain the process of applying for an association health plan.
+Gene Marks and Elizabeth Larkin explain the process of applying for an association health plan.

 1:03—Today’s Topic: Are Association Health Plans Right For My Business?

 1:25—In order to qualify for an association health plan, you first need to form a buying group of 100 people, either within your small business or externally with other related businesses.
 Once you assemble your association, you can approach one of the major health insurance companies and apply for discounted premiums.